 - A student travel product, which enables you to travel by Dutch public transport for free or at a reduced rate, and can be converted into a gift

-- A supplementary grant / aanvullende beurs, which depends on your parents’ income (if your parents are able to pay little or no money towards your education, you may be eligible to receive this), and can be converted into a gift
+- A supplementary grant (aanvullende beurs), which depends on your parents’ income (if your parents are able to pay little or no money towards your education, you may be eligible to receive this), and can be converted into a gift

 It is important to understand that the loan (#1) will have to be paid back at some point.
 Even though DUO makes it very clear that you decide how much you want to borrow according to your needs, the fact is that you will ultimately be incurring student debt.
 You should consider how having student debt could affect you in the future.
 For example, if you intend to buy a house in the Netherlands at some point, student debt can be taken into account when your mortgage is calculated.

-The rest of student finance, namely the student travel product (#2) and supplementary grant (#3), can be converted to a gift that you don’t have to return, if you graduate within ten years.
+As mentioned, the rest of student finance, namely the student travel product (#2) and supplementary grant (#3), can be converted to a gift that you don’t have to return, if you graduate within ten years.

 - You have to be enrolled on the first day of the month in which you want studiefinanciering to start